pandorabots-admin/docs/pages/faq.md

 **What is included in the Free Tier?**

 The Free Tier provides unlimited Sandbox or _Staging_ access to the platform, meaning that you can develop, test, and review logs for up to two bots for free!
-Once you are ready to unleash your bots to the public, a valid credit card will be required to access the deployment features of the platform, but you can still enjoy up to 1,000 queries per month for free in production.
-If and when the sum total of your bots exceed 1,000 queries in a given month, you will be charged at a rate of $0.0025 (USD) per query.
-Users who input a credit card will automatically have access to the Developer Tier.
+Once you are ready to unleash your bots to the public, a valid credit card will be required to access the deployment features of the platform.
+We offer a 2 week trial period for our Premium Tier plans.

-**What is included in the Developer Tier?**
+**What is included in the Premium Tier?**

-The Developer Tier includes all the features of the Free Tier plus up to 10 bots per month, email support, access to deployment features of the platform, and up to 100,000 queries per month.
+The Premium Tier includes all the features of the Free Tier plus 10+ bots, email support, access to deployment features of the platform, and more messages per month for production bots.
+Please review our [Pricing Table](https://www.pandorabots.com/home.html#pricing){:target="_blank"} for more details.

 **Why is a credit card required to access certain features?**

-The paywall barrier to making your bot publicly available is part of an effort to maintain high quality standards for bots published on the platform. _Your credit card will only ever be billed for usage that is not covered by the free tier_, meaning that you can still test and access all platform features for free up to a certain volume (1,000) of monthly messages.
-And, while we'd love to make everything free, there are commercial realities involved in running a bootstrapped business.
+The paywall barrier to making your bot publicly available is part of an effort to maintain high quality standards for bots published on the platform.
+While we'd love to make everything free, there are commercial realities involved in running a bootstrapped business.
 We hope you enjoy the service and find it valuable enough to consider supporting our efforts.

 **When will Pandorabots charge my credit card?**

 Our billing cycle is monthly using UTC time.
-Charges are typically made on the 7th of each month for the previous monthly charges.
+Charges are typically made between the 5th to 6th day of the month.

 **How do I track monthly charges and access invoices?**